msmi1433/nc-news-project/README.md

 ### Seeding the database

-To seed the database, execute the `npm run seed` script in the terminal.
+To seed the database, execute the following scripts in the terminal:

+1. `npm run setup-dbs`
+2. `npm run seed`

 ## Running tests